 While the Worldview shift of the Overview Effect is not the same as the Shift in Perception taught in the Course, many of the cognitive aspects are similar, and I applied the same body of perception research to illuminate and help teach the Course’s concepts, and gave two public talks on The Overview Effect and A Course In Miracles.

 Currently, I am working to bring awareness of our planetary existence, and how gaining Planetary Identity can aid “world change” leaders in solving or mitigating some of the currently growing world-scale challenges and crises in the environment, international conflicts, and a host of humanitarian issues.
-In February of this year (2021), I launched a second website, The Center for Planetary Identity, building on the cognitive and media elements of the Overview experience, and focusing on the core element revealed by the research – Planetary Awareness and Identity.
+In February 2021, I launched a second website, The Center for Planetary Identity, building on the cognitive and media elements of the Overview experience, and focusing on the core element revealed by the research – Planetary Awareness and Identity.